MHaringa/spatialrisk/README.md

 ## Example 2

-Find for each row in dataframe `df` the observations in dataframe `Groningen` within radius of 100m from lon/lat pair.
-Then the function takes for the obtained observations the sum of the column `amount`:
+Find for each row in dataframe `df` the observations in dataframe `Groningen` within a radius of 100m from the lon/lat pair.
+Subsequently, the sum of the column `amount` is taken for the obtained observations.

 ``` r
 df <- data.frame(location = c("p1", "p2"),